zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

 	![](images/300/i20.png)

-- Note table currency has been created in AMER and user CURRENCY_ADMIN has also been created.
+- Note table CURRENCY has been created in AMER and user CURRENCY_ADMIN has also been created.

 	![](images/300/i21.png)